 Early Treatment in Atlanta, GA

 At Patel & Womble Orthodontics, we believe that braces aren’t just for teens and young adults.
 Between the ages of seven and 10, the American Association of Orthodontists recommends regular exams to target the ideal time for necessary early treatment.
 While few younger children are actually ready for braces, this early evaluation helps us pinpoint the best time for optimal treatment, minimizing both the length of time in braces and the cost for our patients.
 Get your smile off to the best start by contacting board-certified orthodontists Dr. Ruchir R. Patel or Dr. Brian A. Womble at either of our convenient offices in McDonough and Norcross, for an orthodontic consultation.
-Dental financing options are available through CareCredit® and OrthoFi.
+Dental financing options are available through CareCredit®.

 When Is the Best Time to Begin Orthodontics?